-MRR allocations which are currently determined using a formula will continue until implementation is complete.
+MRR allocations which are currently determined using a formula will continue until consolidation is complete.
 At that time, there may be evidence to suggest a change in the overall MRR allocation.

 How will institution PPV projects be impacted?

-The USG will work with all consolidated Institutions and their Foundations to ensure a smooth transition of Ventures projects through the consolidation.
+The USG will work with all consolidated institutions and the consolidated Foundations to ensure smooth operations of PPVs.